ginkgo-project/ginkgo/CONTRIBUTING.md

 ### Warnings

 By default, the `-DGINKGO_COMPILER_FLAGS` is set to `-Wpedantic` and hence pedantic warnings are emitted by default.
-Some of these warnings are false positives and a complete list of the currently known warnings and their solutions is listed in #174.
+Some of these warnings are false positives and a complete list of the currently known warnings and their solutions is listed in [Issue 174](https://github.com/ginkgo-project/ginkgo/issues/174).
 Specifically, when macros are being used, we have the issue of having `extra ;` warnings, which is resolved by adding a `static_assert()`.
 The CI system additionally also has a step where it compiles for pedantic warnings to be errors.

 ### Avoiding circular dependencies